kroryan/Epub-a-Audiolibro-con_F5-TTS_Spanish/README.md

 Turn your eBooks into audiobooks using the F5-TTS text-to-speech model.
 This application allows you to upload an eBook file and a reference voice sample to generate a personalized audiobook.
 The app supports various eBook formats and provides advanced settings to customize the output.

-Copy and paste this single command line into command prompt to get the app running locally in Docker (Nvidia card accelerated)(11GB)(will download into the folder that you open your command prompt in)(can take a long time to load, check CPU usage once download is finished, if CPU usage is high, it is loading correctly):
+Copy and paste this single command line into command prompt to get the app running locally in Docker (Nvidia card accelerated)(11GB)(can take a long time to load, check CPU usage once download is finished, if CPU usage is high, it is loading correctly):

 ```bash
 curl -L "https://huggingface.co/jdana/f5tts_offline_ebook_to_audiobook_Docker_image/resolve/main/f5tts-app-preloaded_2025-05-29.tar" -o f5tts-app-preloaded_2025-05-29.tar && docker load < f5tts-app-preloaded_2025-05-29.tar && docker tag 21fad7b5127e f5tts:latest && docker run --rm -it --gpus all -p 7860:7860 f5tts:latest && del f5tts-app-preloaded_2025-05-29.tar